MuhammetCakirr/muhammetcakirr/README.md

 # 💫 About Me:
 I am an Information Systems Engineering Student.
-I have knowledge and experience in <br>Mobile development, Web Front-end, Database creation and management.<br>Linkedin:https://www.linkedin.com/in/muhammet-çakır-35ba29222/<br><br>
+I have knowledge and experience in <br>Mobile app design and development, web design and programming, as well as creating and managing databases.
+Additionally, I am skilled in web mining<br>Linkedin:https://www.linkedin.com/in/muhammet-çakır-35ba29222/<br><br>

 ## 🌐 Socials: